SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 1. M-sized bit vector
 2. K hash functions

-The bloom filter maintains a bit array of size `M` (`M` needs to be computed) and every key goes through `K` hash functions to determine the bit position to set.
+The bloom filter maintains a bit array of size `M` and every key goes through `K` hash functions to determine the bit position to set.

+> `M` and `K` need to be computed.

 Bloom filter supports two operations:
 1. `put` that puts a key in the bloom filter